MasonCollett/imageResizer/README.md

 	Outline: [python path] [script path] [picture directory path] [width] [height]

 	Variable Arguments: [picture directory path] - set to directory of your pictures to be resized.
-The "LabPictures" directory was created to test the script, feel free to use it.
 		 	    [width] - set new picture width
 		 	    [height] - set new picture height